yuegao04/docs/docs/tutorials/llama2-on-aws.md

 sidebar_position: 1
 ---

-# Deploying llama-2 on AWS
+# Deploy llama-2 on AWS

 This tutorial demonstrates how to deploy llama-2 using Walrus on AWS with CPU, and utilize it through a user-friendly web UI.